anmarjarjees/arduino-code/README.md

 #### IMPORTANT NOTE:
 LEDs are non-ohmic devices, meaning their resistance does not remain constant.
 Instead, they introduce a voltage drop in a circuit, which affects the current flowing through them.

 Knowing the voltage drop value of an LED is important because it determines how much voltage your circuit needs to supply.
-This directly impacts the voltage (V) value used in Ohm’s Law calculations when selecting the appropriate resistor.
+This directly impacts the voltage (V) value used in Ohm's Law calculations when selecting the appropriate resistor.

 ## LED Specifications:
 ### Voltage Drop (Forward Voltage):